nkconnor/ent/README.md

 any help including additional object implementations.

-_Warning: this is in early development and there may be a more generic approach to this problem that utilizes e.g. `serde`'s Visitor in order to apply to a large number of object-like formats._
+_Warning: this is in early development and there may be a more generic approach to this problem that utilizes e.g. `serde`'s Visitor in order to apply to a large number of object-like formats.
+See also [`dict_derive` from the Pyo3 ecosystem](https://github.com/gperinazzo/dict-derive)._

 ## Getting Started